DutchSparklez/hogeschool-zeeland/programming-basics/notes.md

 In order to use this power the ES gods have given us, we use something called an *if-statement*.
 Using this in your code allows the computer to decide whether or not to run the included statements.
 The block of code can be spotted fairly easily, it's surrounded by `{` and `}`.
 If the boolean expression evaluates to false, the code within the if-statement is simply skipped.

+When the conditions evaluates to false isn't the point where our options stop.
+We can actually write code for these situation.
+The `else if` is another codition that will be checked if the original `if` statement fails.
+The `else` is the place were the code goes if all other conditions fail.
+You can add as many `else if` statements as you want before defining the `else` statement.

 ```js
 let a = 20;